fordpic/crypto-whale-watcher/README.md

 ### Getting Started

-Open the app to the home page and navigate to whichever landing page you want at the top, based on the information you are looking for!
+Open the app to the home page using this link (https://crypto-whale-watcher.herokuapp.com/) and navigate to whichever landing page you want at the top, based on the information you are looking for!

 ### Contribution Guidelines